peal/peal.github.io/index.md

 ### ★ [GrpLib](https://peal.github.io/grplib)

-[GrpLib](https://peal.github.io/grplib) is a library of problems in computational group theory, along with a library of familes of permutation groups.
+[GrpLib](https://peal.github.io/grplib) is a library of problems in computational group theory, along with a library of families of permutation groups.
 These groups are provided in a format that allows them to be easily used in computations.

 GrpLib is maintained by Ruth Hoffmann and Christopher Jefferson.